 Any trades of similar products by EGM shall be independent of the transaction offered by the Envera Network Member.
 EGM's trades will be for its own account and in no event shall EGM trade for or on behalf of the Envera Network Member.

-Neither EGM nor EOL will charge the Envera Network Member any transaction fees with respect to such transaction.
+EGM will not charge the Envera Network Member any transaction fees with respect to such transaction.
+EnronOnline™ will not charge the Envera Network Member any transaction fees with respecct to such transactions over and above any transaction fees otherwise applicable to similar transactions executed on EnronOnline™.

 The aggregate number of transactions that EGM will be obligated to accept pursuant to this Section 8.2 shall not exceed one hundred (100) per Envera Network Member, and shall not exceed an aggregate of five thousand (5,000).